Skip to content

 Quality of Service (QoS)

 On Cirrus Quality of Service (QoS) is used alongside partitions to set resource limits.
 The following table has a list of active QoS on Cirrus.
+Note that the number of jobs queued includes both pending and running jobs.

 QoS Name Jobs Running Per User Jobs Queued Per User Max Walltime Max Size Applies to Partitions Notes